Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 ## Debian v.s.
-AlmaLinux OS
+AlmaLinux OSs

-In this directory, we will test the two linux operating systems of Debian-13 and AlmaLinux-9.
+In this directory, we will test the linux operating systems, Debian and AlmaLinux, where
+the latter will replace CentOS.
-They run quite well in normal operations, while some errors appear in the tested AlmaLinux.
+They run quite well in normal operations, while some errors appear in the AlmaLinux.
-The AlmaLinux-9.6 has been corrected for internet connections except for FFTW3, and the packages like pairlist.
-But, it is still wrong in "pip3 install genice".
+The AlmaLinux-9.6 has been corrected for internet connection except for FFTW3, and the pip3 packages of pairlist.
+But, it goes wrong in "pip3 install genice".

 ### Tests of Debian and AlmaLinux OS's